aki5/librelax/README.md

 [![Build Status](https://travis-ci.org/aki5/librelax.svg?branch=master)](https://travis-ci.org/aki5/librelax)

-## Successive over-relaxation step

-Relax_sor implements the successive over-relaxation step for a dense M-by-N matrix.
-It runs a single pass through the matrix, reading the previous solution (guess) from x0 and storing the new one in x1.
-A typical program will call this function in a loop, until the return value (maximum residual) falls beyond the required error threshold.
+## Coordinate Descent (aka.
+Gauss-Seidel) method

+Relax_coordesc implements a relaxation step for a dense M-by-N matrix

-The SOR (gauss-seidel) method converges if A is symmetric and positive (semi)definite, which is good news for least squares formulations, because
+The method will converge if A is symmetric and positive (semi)definite.
+Notably, the normal equations AᵀA and AAᵀ which can be used to make least squares and least norm solutions for over- and underdetermined systems fall into this category for any matrix.

-* AᵀA and AAᵀ are symmetric, and
-* AᵀA and AAᵀ are positive semi-definite for any matrix A.

 ```
-double relax_sor(
+double relax_coordesc(
 	double *A, int m, int n, int stride,
 	double *b,
-	double *x0, double *x1, double *res,
+	double *x0,
-	double w
+	double *res
 );
 ```

-There are M rows and N columns in the M-by-N matrix A, and the vectors b, x0 and x1 are column vectors of N elements each.
+There are M rows and N columns in the M-by-N matrix A, and the vectors b and x0 are column vectors of N elements each.
 In the source code, i indicates the row (0 to m-1), and j indicates the column (0 to n-1).

 Elements of A need to be stored in a dense matrix format, with M rows of N columns.
 Rows are offset from each other by stride elements.
 The  stride parameter can be used to pass in a part of a larger matrix without copying its contents, but is often passed in as N.

-If x0 and x1  are the same pointer, the step is gauss-seidel type (in-place update), but if they are different, the step is jacobi type (read from x0, write to x1)

-Relaxation factor w of 1.0 results in classical jacobi (x0 != x1) or gauss-seidel (x0 == x1), while w < 1.0 is under-relaxed and w > 1.0 is over-relaxed.
+The step makes an in-place update to the vector x0.

 Res is used to store a residual vector (which is computed as a side effect).